icopy-site/awesome-cn/docs/awesome/awesome-ada.md

 - [tlsada](https://git.sr.ht/~nytpu/tlsada) - Bindings to the libtls TLS/SSL library.
 - [kafka-ada](https://github.com/Latence-Technologies/Kafka-Ada) - Binding for the C librdkafka library, allows sending and receiving from a Kafka bus.
 - [adare-net](https://gitlab.com/daresoft/network/adare_net) - This is a small, portable and easy to use Ada network lib.
 It supports ipv4 ipv6 udp and tcp, and can 'listen' with ipv6, too.
+- [pcsc-ada](https://www.codelabs.ch/pcscada) - PCSC/Ada provides a thick Ada binding to PC/SC-middleware.
+The library allows programs written in Ada to communicate with smart cards using the SCard API.

 ### Chatting and Communication
 - [axmpp](https://github.com/coopht/axmpp) - With the AXMPP library you can connect to a Jabber server to send and receive messages.